 - No extra time for the couples: If a married couple files the tax by April (Extended to July 15, 2020) deadline and they can amend the returns to switch from joint to separate before April 15 (Extended to July 15, 2020)and this cannot be extended.

 - Filing unnecessary tax returns: In the case, when you file the extension the IRS might think that you will be paying the tax returns before the extended deadline.
-By that time, you may realize you do not meet the tax filing requirements and ignore to file the returns on the extended time.
+By that time, you may realize you do not meet the tax filing requirements and ignore to file the returns on an extended time.
 But the IRS asks you to do the tax returns even though it is not necessary.

-How to file an Personal Tax Extension?
+How to file a Personal Tax Extension?

 The tax extension can be done online and it is quite simple.
-Follow the instructions on the site Etax4868.com and receive the confirmation code.
+Follow the instructions on the site Tax2efile.com. and receive the confirmation code.
 Now, you have submitted the tax extension request electronically to the IRS.

 Note: An extension gives extra time only to file the tax and not to pay the tax.
 Payments have to be made before the deadline.
 But in some cases, extensions may help in reducing the penalties when the payment cannot be made full.